Dirkster99/TreeLib/README.md

 # TreeLib
-This project produces a ![.Net Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) Library with Generic methods to travere k-nary trees in different orders of traversal.
+This project produces a ![.Net Standard](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) Library with Generic methods to traverse k-nary trees in different orders of traversal.

 Implementing something as complicated as a Post-Order traversal algorithm requires just:
 * a project reference,